-You’ll need to interrupt what they are doing and try to grab their attention with a different offer or call to action.
+You’ll need to interrupt what they are doing to grab their attention with a different offer or call to action.

-And instead of sending traffic to product pages, you need alternatives that will be of interest and benefit your store and customers.
+And instead of sending traffic to product pages, you need alternative landing pages that will be of interest to your customers.

 These are things like buying guides, product comparisons, newsletter signup, wish lists, etc.

-Here is what that look like on a product detail page from Purple:
+Here is what that looks like on a product detail page from Purple:

-These red arrows point to things that are key in the Think stage.
+These red arrows in the navigation bar point to things that are key in the Think stage.

 The Reviews section can help with that.

-Trying to get visitors to do other things apart from buying might seem backwards.
+Trying to get visitors to do other things apart from buying might seem backward.

 Because rather than showing a very commercial message, you’re grabbing the attention of people that might be interested.